 - Complete online application

-- Must be available for an interview, if shortlisted.
-Interview date(s): Week of November 26 (exact dates TBD, morning hours).
+- Must be available for a Stanford interview, if shortlisted.
+Interview date(s): Week of November 18, 2019 (exact dates TBD, morning hours).

 The following steps must be completed for an application to be considered for campus nomination:

 1. Register with Cardinal Careers (via Qualtrics) to participate in the campus competition

 2. Email Leslie Garvin to acquire your unique login for the Truman website

 3. Consult with Truman campus advisors regarding the content and writing of your application (Make an appointment on Handshake by selecting Public Service and Social Impact and then choosing a time to meet with Andrew Epifanio, Juaquín Sims or Leslie Garvin.)

 4. Using your unique username, complete the online application at the Harry S. Truman Scholarship Foundation website.
 A sample application is provided to help prepare for the online submission.

 5. Request 3 confidential letters of recommendation, one for each of the following topics: